PrimaAestate/primaaestate.github.io/docs/PrivacyPolicy.md

 # Privacy Policy

-This policy applies to all information collected on the yujinpan website, our iPhone application and any other devices and platforms.
+This policy applies to all information collected on the website, our iPhone application and any other devices and platforms.

 Your privacy is very important to us.
 Therefore, our website and application will not collect any personal identification information or location data.